Monday, March 30, 2009

 Long Treasury Inflation Protected Securities, or TIPS:

-(iShares Lehman TIPS Bond Fund)
+TIP (iShares Lehman TIPS Bond Fund)

 or IPE (SPDR Barclays Capital TIPS ETF)